helording/Simple-Search-Engines-Algorithms-Assignment/README.md

 # Simple-Search-Engines-Algorithms-Assignment
-Implementation of simple search engines using well known algorithms like (Weighted) PageRank and tf-idf
+Implementation of simple search engines using well known algorithms like (Weighted) PageRank and tf-idf in C.

 Assignment specification link below: